Manhunter (Paul Kirk): 1970s revival

 To test Kirk's loyalty, the Council assigns him to kill an Interpol official while refusing to explain how this mission advances their stated goal of helping mankind.
 When Kirk tries to warn the agent instead, a group of clones attempts to kill him.
 Realizing that the Council have been corrupted by power, gradually warped from idealists into ruthless fanatics, Kirk begins to hunt down them and their agents.
 Eventually, Manhunter destroys the Council, sacrificing his own life to do so.

 In 1975 DC published a second, completely independent Manhunter revival in 1st Issue Special #5, written and pencilled by Kirby.
-In this story an elderly human wearing the red and blue Manhunter costume retires and passes on the mantle to a man named Mark Shaw.
-It is presumed Kirby meant the elder Manhunter to be Paul Kirk, despite this contradicting the recent Goodwin/Simonson revival.
+In this story an elderly human wearing the red and blue Manhunter costume retires and passes on the mantle to Mark Shaw.
+It is presumed Kirby meant the elder Manhunter to be Paul Kirk, despite this contradicting the Goodwin/Simonson revival.
 Since the elderly Manhunter is never identified, some readers concluded it was a new character.
 In the 1987 comic Secret Origins (vol. 2) #22, the corrupt Manhunters themselves confirm that this elderly Manhunter character was someone who took up the name and costume years after both Paul Kirk and Dan Richards had retired their own costumed identities in the 1940s.

 Mark Shaw used the Manhunter identity throughout the 80s, with character Chase Lawler adopting the name and mantle in the 1990s.
 In 2001, the superhero group Power Company was introduced in JLA #61, followed by several one-shots providing an origin for each member and then the ongoing series Power Company in 2002.
 The team included a hero called Manhunter who resembled Paul Kirk and wore a black and white version of the costume he wore after being resurrected by the Council.
 The 2002 comic Power Company: Manhunter explained this character is a surviving clone of Kirk's who acts in the name of good and named himself Kirk DePaul.
 The series Power Company failed to gain popularity and ended with issue #18.
 In 2004, the Manhunter name was revived for a new series (Manhunter vol. 3) starring hero Kate Spencer.
 In issue #11 in 2005, Kirk DePaul makes an appearance and is murdered.